theocrithary/Pivotal_PKS_Demo/README.md

 ## Troubleshooting Notes: For self signed certs, you will need to perform two tasks;

 ### 1) Place the Harbor registry root cert into the cert.d directory on your local machine
-- Download the Harbor registry Root certificate from https://<< 'Harbor IP or FQDN' >>/api/systeminfo/getcert
+- Download the Harbor registry Root certificate from https://<'Harbor IP or FQDN'>/api/systeminfo/getcert
 - For Mac users, follow the below steps to add the self signed cert to the docker engine
 ```
 sudo mkdir ~/.docker/certs.d/<harbor.domainname.com>